cosmovagabond/Docile-Bodies/README.md

 # Docile-Bodies
-A project created by Lorelei Pepi
+Interactive project development using Unity and Kinect